justynroberts/nginxexample/README.md

 to run :

-Clone this repo
+- Clone this repo
-cd nginxexample
+-` cd /nginxexample`
-./build
+- `./build `

-will build, and deploy container locally.
+This will build, and deploy container locally.

 Supplied AS is, Let me know if I can help.